hortonworks/cloudbreak/docs/recipes.md

 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/ranger-recipe.png)

-And add this recipe to the same hostgroup where Ranger Admin is installed under 'Show Advanced Options' when creating a new cluster:
+And add this recipe to the same hostgroup where Ranger Admin is installed on the 'Choose Blueprint' when creating a new cluster:

 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/ranger-hostgroup.png)